 Which brings us to the third condition.

 I’ve talked about this issue in a previous article about Total Blocking Time (TBT).
-You can check it out here.

-For now, let’s talk about why neglecting usability can be disastrous.
+Now, let’s talk about why neglecting usability can be disastrous.

 For most people, website performance equals speed.
 More specifically, the speed of delivering content to visitors.